lcmd-epfl/rafbl/README.md

     - [Screen for candidate ligands for the OA reaction:](#screen-for-candidate-ligands-for-the-oa-reaction)

 ## About [↑](#about)
-RAFBL is the repository accompanying the manuscript: _Reaction-Agnostic Featurization of Bidentate Ligands for Bayesian Ridge Regression of Enantioselectivy_.
+RAFBL is the repository accompanying the manuscript: _Reaction-Agnostic Featurization of Bidentate Ligands for Bayesian Ridge Regression of Enantioselectivity_.
 It includes two packages `modsel` and `moltop`.

 `modsel` is used for additional ligand featurization from base features and takes care of the feature selection for the final models.